 A local college for young adults with learning disabilities approached the project and, with input from directors and choreographers, is now writing, casting, rehearsing and developing an original pantomime using their own landscape as inspiration for the story.
 Many of these young people have never before been involved in a performance.

-Further work (by performance artists )with local schools is also planned with a final showcase event taking place in September as the Landscape Partnership Scheme as a whole comes to an end.
+Further work by performance artists with local community groups is also planned for later in the year as the Landscape Partnership Scheme as a whole comes to an end.

 Work takes place: 2017